CORAL: Contextual Response Retrievability Loss Function for Training Dialog Generation Models: Introduction

 \section{Introduction}

-Choosing the right loss function is crucial for getting the expected behavior from deep learning based models trained for any task.
-While the token-level cross-entropy (CE) loss continues to excel in training natural language generation (NLG) models for various tasks, including dialog-response generation \citep{roller2020recipes, zhang2019dialogpt}, it is well accepted that CE is not the most appropriate loss function to use for training dialog generation models, and finding the right loss function for training dialog generation is still an open problem and an active area of research \citep{shen2017conditional,zhao2017learning,saleh2020hierarchical,li2021improving}.
+Choosing the right loss function is crucial to get the expected behavior from deep learning based models trained for any task.
+While the token-level cross-entropy (CE) loss continues to excel in training natural language generation (NLG) models for various tasks, including dialog-response generation \citep{roller2020recipes, zhang2019dialogpt}, it is well accepted that CE is not the most appropriate choice of loss function for training dialog generation models.
+Finding the right loss function for training dialog generation is still an open problem and an active area of research \citep{shen2017conditional,zhao2017learning,saleh2020hierarchical,li2021improving}.

 The CE loss is computed by comparing the predicted token probabilities to the ground truth target sequence from the dataset.
 Thus, computation of CE loss is unconditional or context-free, as it does not depend on the input prompt/context in the case of conditional NLG tasks like dialog generation.
-To be able to generate responses for qualities like relevance, coherence, etc., the loss function should ideally consider both the context and the generated response.
+To be able to generate responses with qualities like relevance, coherence, etc., the loss function should ideally consider both the context and the generated response.
 While training any NLG model using the CE loss, the probability of the ground truth response is maximized.
 Here, we make an implicit assumption that the ground truth is the only response possible for the given context.
 This is a major concern as this property does not hold for most dialogs where each context may have a large number of possible responses \citep{dou2021multitalk}\footnote{These problems are specific to dialog systems only and may or may not apply to other NLG tasks.}.